ben-barbier/WP-Splash-Image/readme.txt

 Yes, verify if `<?php wp_head(); ?>` and `<?php wp_footer(); ?>` exist in your theme...
 These two methods are necessary for the proper functioning of WSI.

+= Sometimes, my splash image is not well centered.
+Idea ? = Yes, verify if "Splash height" and "Splash width" properties are properly filled.

 == Screenshots ==

 1. Administration